 Get credit for taking care of your self as you navigate your path.
 Learn about healthy habits by applying self-care knowledge to your own life.
 Save some time each week just for you!

-OT 220: Lifestyle Design: Introduction to Occupational Therapy* (2 units)
+OT 220: Lifestyle Design: Self-Analysis of Activities for Health (2 units)

 Monday, 12:00 – 1:50pm, or